ninjaaron/backticks-and-the-glorious-command-literal/README.md

 without making you care about which functions are asynchronous.

-If you're interested in using Julia for administrative scripting as a safe and easy alternative to Bash (a task for which is surprisingly well-suited), you might want to look at my tutorial on github, which provides more information about this topic, as well as information about working with files and the filesystem, making command-line
+If you're interested in using Julia for administrative scripting as a safe and easy alternative to Bash (a task for which it is surprisingly well-suited), you might want to look at my tutorial on github, which provides more information about this topic, as well as information about working with files and the filesystem, making command-line